York Green Belt: Geography

 Formally created in 1980 after being an interim policy since the 1950s, the local development plan defines the green belt outer edge as being 'about 6 miles from York'.
 Land area taken up by the green belt is 25,553 ha hectares (0.2% of the total land area of England (2010).
 The green belt nearly covers the city except for built-up area and larger surrounding villages.
-It extends into the North Yorkshire districts of Hambleton, Harrogate, Ryedale, and Selby.

-The rural areas and smaller villages of the district are "washed over" by the green belt, meaning there is limited development scope in these areas:Acaster Malbis, Askham Bryan, Askham Richard, Deighton, Heslington, Hessay, Holtby, Hopgrove, Knapton, Murton, Naburn and Rufforth.
-Because the York city green belt covers several adjacent districts, responsibility and co-ordination lies with the city and local district councils whose land is included.
+It extends into the North Yorkshire district and surrounds the city, responsibility and co-ordination lies with the city and North Yorkshire district councils.
+The rural areas and smaller villages of the district are "washed over" by the green belt, meaning there is limited development scope in these areas: Acaster Malbis, Askham Bryan, Askham Richard, Deighton, Heslington, Hessay, Holtby, Hopgrove, Knapton, Murton, Naburn and Rufforth.